Trichotillomania and Body-Focused Repetitive Behaviors in Children

 We’ll coach you on how to support your child without reinforcing the behavior, and how to respond with empathy instead of fear.

-🛠️ How We Treat BFRBs at The Counseling Corner
+How We Treat BFRBs at The Counseling Corner

 We use evidence-based, child-friendly approaches that help children manage their urges, understand their emotions, and grow more confident in their ability to choose new behaviors.

-Our child BFRB therapy includes:
+Our BFRB therapy for children includes:

 • CBT (Cognitive Behavioral Therapy) – Helps kids identify triggers and challenge anxious or perfectionistic thoughts